kentcdodds/es6-workshop/CONTRIBUTING.md

 `generate` script.
 So any changes you make should go in a `templates` directory.
 When you've made your changes, please run `yarn run split` to regenerate the exercises and commit those changes as part of your pull request.

+### Development

+The best workflow for adding/changing tests is to run `yarn run dev` which will fire up [`onchange`][onchange] for `split-guide` and the `exercises-final` tests in watch mode ([learn more][jest-watch]).
+With this going, you can open up the relevant files in the `templates` directory and start making changes.
+When you save your changes, the files will be generated and the `exercises-final` tests will be re-run.

 ## opt into git hooks

 There are git hooks set up with this project that are automatically installed when you install dependencies.
 They're